Skip to main content

 Custom recipes

 Bugsee can accommodate all the customizations required for your VSTS with the help of custom recipes.
-This section provides a few examples of using custom recipes specifically with JIRA.
+This section provides a few examples of using custom recipes with Azure DevOps.
 For basic introduction, refer to custom recipe documentation.

 Setting tags field